 Theodore S. Beers

-Theodore S. Beers, Persian and Arabic philologist, focusses on the transmission, translation, and continual reworking of material connected to Kalīla wa-Dimna, with particular regard to the interplay between the Arabic and Persian traditions.
+Theodore S. Beers, Persian and Arabic philologist, focuses on the transmission, translation, and reworking of material connected to Kalīla wa-Dimna, with particular regard to the interplay between the Arabic and Persian traditions.

 Beatrice Gruendler

 Beatrice Gruendler is the Principal Investigator of the project.
-Both her philological expertise as well as her interest in Digital Humanities in the field of Arabic philology and Non-Latin Script Data are at the core of her research.
+Her philological expertise and her interest in Digital Humanities in the field of Arabic philology and Non-Latin Script Data are at the core of her research.

 Asmaa Essakouti